Monday, August 31, 2009

 Electrical Issues

-—The engine harness should have NO exposed wires.
+Wiring—The engine harness should have NO exposed wires.
 Also, DO NOT twist and tape wires together, either take the time to get them soldered.

 Codes—If your car is displaying a "check engine" light, that's exactly what you should do - check the engine!
 Any tuner worth his salt will not tune a car with codes displaying.
 Take the time to have them checked before your tuning session.
 This will save you time and money.
 Exceptions to this are O2 sensor code, O2 heater code and knock sensor code.
 These will be disabled at your tuning session.